 For chest compressions on small children, only use the heel of one hand, and for babies, two fingers.
 The compression depth is one third of the chest diameter.

-Beat Brunner works as the head of «Education and Volunteer Management» at the Swiss Samaritans – a rescue organisation of the Swiss Red Cross.
+Beat Brunner works as the head of «Education and Volunteer Management» at the Samaritans Switzerland – a rescue organisation of the Swiss Red Cross.
 In his position as a first aid training expert, he trains lay people from a wide variety of backgrounds.
 He regularly provides first aid services in organisations and at events.
 André Roggli gave the editorial team advice and input for this article.

 We did not receive your information.
 Please try again later.